msobanjo/courseware/topics/aws/modules/elastic-beanstalk-introduction/README.md

 aws elasticbeanstalk delete-application --application-name my-first-application
 ```
 **Note before an application can be deleted, there can't be any environments with running code on them.**
-The easiet way to solve this would be to terminate all the environments beforehand.
+The easiest way to solve this would be to terminate all the environments beforehand.

 ## Versions
 The way that deployments can be managed in EB is through versions of your applications.
 ### Create
-There are some required and preffered options to include when creating an application version:
+There are some required and preferred options to include when creating an application version:
 - `--application-name` (required): the name of the application that you are creating a version for
 - `--description` (optional): description for the version
 - `--source-bundle` (optional): the code to deploy, if ommited, a sample application will be set by AWS.
 The source bundle can be either from an AWS CodeCommit Git repository or a ZIP or WAR file stored in S3.